chala17/RoR-projects/private-events/README.md

 'Private-events' is a project designed to practice ActiveRecord associations.
+It is a barebones site with minimal styling added, as the intention was to practice working on the backend, specifically with multiple models and a through table among other 'Railsy' conventions.

+Description:
-A site similar to a private Eventbrite which allows users to create events and then manage user signups.
-Users can create events and send invitations.
-Events take place at a specific date and at a location.
+A site similar to a private Eventbrite which allows users to create events which can be attended by other users.

 A user can create events.
 A user can attend many events.
 An event can be attended by many users.